Entropy flow in near-critical quantum circuits: Introduction

-For control of a near-critical quantum circuit to be practical, the wires will have to be exactly critical in the bulk, with no relevant bulk couplings at all.
-The relevant couplings are the renormalizable couplings of positive scaling dimension.
-Their effects become large at low energies and momenta.
-Any relevant bulk coupling would have to be kept finely tuned everywhere along the length of the wires.
-This would be a daunting task, probably hopeless.
-Quantum wires with no relevant bulk couplings will automatically be critical in the bulk.
-No local perturbations will be able to make the bulk wire non-critical.
-There might still be marginal bulk couplings to control, but that will not require fine tuning.
-Such systems are gapless, and scale invariant in the bulk, and no local perturbation can produce a gap or disturb the scale invariance.
-The simplest example is the Berezinskii-Kosterlitz-Thouless line of critical points in the $U(1)$-invariant 1+1 dimensional gaussian model.
-A more exotic example is the $c=24$ monster conformal field theory.\cite{MONSTER1983,MONSTER1984,MONSTER1988} The latter is the tensor product of two chiral 1+1 dimensional conformal field theories, each of which has the largest finite simple group, the monster, as internal symmetry group.
-This quantum field theory has no renormalizable bulk couplings, neither relevant nor marginal.
-It is a fixed point of the renormalization group whose attracting basin is an open set in the space of physical systems.
+The only known relativistic universality class that has no relevant operators whatsoever is the $c=24$ monster conformal field theory \cite{MONSTER1983,MONSTER1984,MONSTER1988}.
+The Monster conformal field theory is the tensor product of two chiral 1+1 dimensional conformal field theories, each of which has the largest finite simple group, the monster group, as internal symmetry group.
+This quantum field theory has no relevant bulk couplings and no scalar marginal couplings.
+It does have a large number of spin-2 marginal couplings.
+Assuming that the spin-2 marginal couplings can be controlled, enforcing 1+1 dimensional relativistic symmetry, the Monster conformal field theory is a fixed point of the renormalization group whose attracting basin is an open set in the space of physical systems.
 To realize the monster field theory physically, all that is needed is a physical system whose couplings lie somewhere with the attracting basin of the monster fixed point.
-No tuning or symmetry is needed at all.
+No fine tuning is needed at all.
 On the other hand, the monster field theory is constructed mathematically as a chiral orbifold.
 It is not clear how such a construction might be realized physically.
-If the monster field theory could be realized in physical quantum wires, it would have distinct advantages over the gaussian model: no need to screen the wires to maintain a bulk $U(1)$ symmetry, nor any need to control a marginal bulk coupling in the wires.
+If the monster field theory could be realized in physical quantum wires, it would have distinct advantages over the gaussian model: no need to screen the wires to maintain a bulk $U(1)$ symmetry, nor any need to control a marginal scalar bulk coupling in the wires.
 The low energy properties of the bulk wires would be completely insensitive to local perturbations.

-The existence of such stable universality classes in 1+1 dimensions is another reason to prefer quantum circuits over quantum systems of higher dimension.
+The existence of such more or less stable universality classes in 1+1 dimensions is another reason to prefer quantum circuits over quantum systems of higher dimension.
+Ideal would be a universality class described by a 1+1 dimensional conformal field theory with no relevant or marginal operators at all, of any spin.
+But no such theory has been found as yet.

 All the relevant couplings of the near-critical quantum circuit will now be in the circuit junctions.
 The junction couplings will represent the program and the input and output.
 Computation will be performed by the time evolution of the quantum state of the low energy collective excitations traveling along the bulk-critical wires, scattering in the circuit junctions.
 All excitations will travel at the speed of ``light'', $v$, because of the bulk scale invariance.